Huang Poren: The Dog's Notes

 The Dog's Notes is not meant to be a lifelike sculpture, but a simplified approach to create an artistic concept.
 Poren Huang hopes to attract his audience, and hence deliberately enlarged the heads to render them amusing.
 Whether dog or human-like sculptures, the chest is often prominent.
 Since the chest of a short-haired dog tends to be protruding, Huang Poren exaggerated its perspective to emphasize confidence or a strong heart.
 In addition, the nose is also enlarged and the eyes omitted because dogs have weak eyesight but a sensitive sense of smell.
 The body of the sculpture tends to be strong and powerful, often with the head held high and even a little arrogant to arouse in audience the urge to whack its head.
 Due to their high melting points and durability, copper and the occasional stainless steel are mainly used in The Dog's Notes to emphasize eternity.
-Some of the works are welded with three layers of 99% pure gold foils to further convey the idea of light or extreme positivity.
-The Dog's Notes further emerges into two new series entitled "The Vision" and "i Dog".
+Some of the works are welded with three layers of 99-percent pure-gold foils to further convey the idea of light or extreme positivity.
+The Dog's Notes further emerges into two new series entitled The Vision and i Dog.